Deputy Vice-Chancellor and Vice-President, Students and Partnerships

 Some units may have unit load quotas.
 Where the unit load quota has been met additional students may be refused enrolment.

 Enrolment in units closes at 12 midnight on the date advertised for the relevant teaching period.
 Students wishing to change their unit enrolments after this date may be charged a late enrolment fee.

 For Domestic Students, unit additions will also be conditional upon the student paying an increased HECS-HELP or tuition fee charge or accepting an increased HECS-HELP or tuition fee liability.
 For International Students, unit additions will also be conditional upon the student paying an increased tuition fee charge.

 Late enrolment into units after the census date for the relevant teaching period will require written permission from the relevant Associate Dean (Education).
-Late enrolment applications will only be approved in exceptional circumstances and require approval from the Director Student Administration and Planning or delegate.
+Late enrolment applications will only be approved in exceptional circumstances and require approval from the Director Student Connect or delegate.

 To retain their enrolment at the University a student must be enrolled in at least one unit each calendar year, unless the student has an approved Leave of Absence or has deferred their offer.

 A student who has not been enrolled in a unit during a calendar year will be discontinued after the census date in Semester 2 of the relevant year and will be sent correspondence notifying them of their discontinuation.